UK Water Quality Law (inc Legionnaires’ Disease)

 The Regulations are the initial stage in increasing the detailed legislative requirements, but even so the law is becoming less prescriptive, and the “reasonable measures” that need to be taken are being left to the employer to decide.
+It is the primary piece of legislation covering occupational health and safety in Great Britain.
 This decision making process is known as risk assessment and the control measures to be adopted should be proportionate with the risk involved in the activity.

 The Water Industry Act 1991

 Similarly, The Water Industry Act 1991 is an enabling Act allowing Regulations to be made under it.
 For example, Clause 67 of the act allows the Secretary of State to proscribe Standards of wholesomeness for water, prescribing the purposes for which the water is to be suitable, substances that are to be present or absent and the concentrations.

 However, if not stated directly by law there is much guidance that may, (or must – depending on the circumstances) be followed, the hierarchy of which is shown below.

 (is a statute, commonly called a law, enacted as primary legislation)

 (approved by Parliament and have the force of the law)